Jack Thompson (activist): Activism and lobbying

 Thompson and Eugene F. Provenzo believe that first-person shooter games provide children with "efficient killing skills".

 In addition to filing lawsuits, Thompson has pushed for measures against similar games in a variety of public settings.
 He wrote a joint article in the Christian Science Monitor with Eugene F. Provenzo, a University of Miami professor who studies the effects of video games on children.
 Originally brought together to provide opposing viewpoints on 60 Minutes in the aftermath of the Columbine High School massacre, they said they had become friends and were collaborating on a book.
 They described themselves as having "a shared belief that first-person shooter video games are bad for our children, teaching them to act aggressively and providing them with efficient killing skills and romanticized and trivialized scenarios for killing in the real world".

 Thompson has supported legislation in a number of states that would ban sales of violent and sexually explicit video games to minors.
-In response to First Amendment concerns, he argued that the games were a "public safety hazard."
+In response to First Amendment concerns, he argued that the games were a "public safety hazard".
 However, he rejected as "completely unconstitutional" Hillary Clinton's proposed legislation to ban sales to minors of games rated "M" for Mature by the Entertainment Software Rating Board.
 Thompson contended that the government could not enforce a private-sector standard but had to depend on a Miller obscenity test.
 He charged that Clinton was simply positioning herself politically, with the support of the gaming industry, by proposing a bill which he felt she knew would be unconstitutional.

 In July 2005, Thompson sent a letter to several politicians urging them to investigate The Sims 2, alleging that the game contained nudity accessible by entering special codes.
 Thompson called the nudity inappropriate for a game rated "T" for Teen, a rating which indicates suitability for anyone 13 and older.
 Manufacturer Electronic Arts dismissed the allegations, with vice president Jeff Brown explaining that game characters have "no anatomical detail" under their clothes, effectively resembling Barbie dolls.
 Although the game does display blurred-out patches over body regions when characters are naked, such as when taking a shower, Brown said that was for "humorous effect" and denied there was anything improper about the game.
-Nevertheless, a command that could be entered into the in-game console to disable the blur effect was removed from the game in an expansion.
-No official reason was given for the change.